-Another legal source is ḥisba literature, which aimed to guide and instruct the muḥtasib, the overseer of markets and public morality (Karen Moukheiber, 2017: 349-372).
-The muḥtasib was involved in all material and spiritual aspects of the city's life, with authority encompassing all daily religious and secular matters, not just within the market confines.
-The muḥtasib was also responsible for enforcing discriminatory laws against ahl al-dhimma (including dress codes and weapons).
-Appointed by the governor or the Qadi, the muḥtasib was known for his morality and knowledge of law (R. P. Buckley, 1992: 101, 104-106).
-Most of the available information about ḥisba was written by muḥtasibs to serve guides for those who would assume the office (Ahmad Ghaben, 2000: 486).
-This study utilized several ḥisba books, such as the works of Ibn Bassam (d.
-1174), who is believed to have worked in Egypt, al-Shayzari (d.
-1174), who worked in the Syrian region and ʼIbn al-ʼUkhuwa (d.
-1329), who relied on his Syrian predecessor but adopted his work to the circumstances of his residence in Egypt.
+Another legal source drawn on here is the ḥisba literature that guided the muḥtasib, the overseer of markets and public morality (Moukheiber, 2017: 349–72).
+The muḥtasib was involved in all material and spiritual aspects of the city’s life, with authority encompassing all daily religious and secular matters, not just those pertinent to the market’s confines.
+The muḥtasib was also responsible for enforcing discriminatory laws against ahl al-dhimma, including those governing dress codes and weapons.
+Appointed by the governor or the qādī, the muḥtasib was known for his morality and knowledge of law (Buckley, 1992: 101, 104–06).
+Most of the available information about ḥisba was written by muḥtasibs to serve as guides for others assuming this office (Ghaben, 2000: 486).
+This study draws on several ḥisba books, such as: The works of Ibn Bassam (d.
+1174), who is believed to have worked in Egypt; al-Shayzari (d.
+1174), who worked in the Syrian region; and Ibn al-Ukhuwwa (d.
+1329), who relied on his Syrian predecessor but adapted his work to the circumstances of his residence in Egypt.

-Another source is Muslim historiography, premodern Arabic historical texts that possess multiple layers of meaning, with their Muslim authors actively interpreting the narratives of their societies (Konrad Hirschler, 2006: 2).
-However, a critical examination of these texts is indispensable, taking into account various factors such as the gap between the occurrence of historical events and their recording, the challenges posed by oral transmission, biases and prejudice, authenticity, and political influences.
+Another source is Muslim historiography, premodern Arabic historical texts with multiple layers of meaning, with their Muslim authors interpreting the narratives prevalent in their own societies (Hirschler, 2006: 2).
+However, these texts must be examined critically by taking into account factors such as the timelapse between the historical events and their recording, the challenges posed by oral transmission, bias and prejudice, authenticity, and political influences.
 Muslim historiography is characterized by a mixture of literary and oral historical traditions, contributing to its intricate nature in comprehending motivations, purposes, and interpretations.
-During the early Abbasid period, Islamic historiography developed into a full literary genre, leading to a broadened scope of interests beyond antiquarianism.
+During the early Abbasid period, Islamic historiography developed into a mature genre that broadened its interests beyond antiquarianism.

-Finly, it is worth mentioning al-Kindi's treatise on swords.
+The paper also draws al-Kindi’s treatise on swords.
 Al-Kindi (d.
-873), known as a philosopher, was interested in most phenomena of everyday life.
-It is not surprising that the Khalif al-Mu῾tasim (d.
-842) chose him to write on swords.
-His treatise is the most important surviving work devoted to swords in Islam, discussing swordsmiths, raw materials, origins, through these topics will not be discussed in this research (Robert Hyland and Brian Gilmour, 2012).
+873), renown ed as a philosopher, was interested in most everyday phenomena.
+It is not surprising that al-Muʿtasim (d.
+842), the eighth Abbasid caliph, chose him to write a treatise on swords.
+It is the most important surviving work devoted to swords in Islam, discussing swordsmiths, raw materials, origins, although these particular topics will not be discussed here (Hyland and Gilmour, 2012).

-The Prophet's swords
+The Prophet’s Swords

-The use of swords by the Arabs during the time of Prophet Muḥammad was both practical, in defense and warfare, and symbolic, representing authority and divine mission (Robert Elgood, 1979).
+The use of swords by the Arabs during the time of the Prophet Muhammad was both practical, in relation to defense and warfare, and symbolic in representing authority and divine mission (Elgood, 1979).
 Swords were also wielded against evils, corruption, injustice, and wrongdoing (Mumtaz and Muneer, 2015: 293).
-An indispensable object in the Arbian life, the sword was an inevitable item in the Prophet's life (David Alexander, 2001a: 199; Mālik ʼIbn ʼAnas, 1992: 91).
-The Prophet Muḥammad owned several swords, each with unique names, features, and historical significance, often carrying a sword as was customary among the Arabs, not necessarily for violence (Mumtaz and Muneer, 2015: 291).
-The singularization of the Prophet's swords, marked by their distinct names and personified attributes, emphasized their cultural and symbolic significance within Muslim tradition.
-This process, in which the Prophet’s swords were elevated in status above others, highlights the unique characteristics and spiritual legacy associated with them, distinguishing them from other weapons.
-This phenomenon reflects the broader cultural practice of imbuing physical objects with profound symbolic meanings, transforming them into tangible representations of the spiritual and ethical virtues embodied by the Prophet Muḥammad.
+An indispensable object in Arabian life, the sword was an inevitable item in the Prophet’s life (Alexander, 2001a: 199; Ibn Anas, 1992: 91).
+The Prophet Muhammad owned nine swords, each with unique names, features, and historical significance, often carrying a sword, as was customary among the Arabs, not necessarily for violence (Mumtaz and Muneer, 2015: 291).
+The individuation of the Prophet’s swords by distinct names and personified attributes emphasized their cultural and symbolic significance within Islamic tradition.
+This process, through which the Prophet’s swords were elevated in status above others, highlights the unique characteristics and spiritual legacy associated with them, distinguishing them from other weapons.
+This phenomenon reflects the broader cultural practice of imbuing physical objects with profoundly symbolic meanings, transforming them into tangible representations of the spiritual and ethical virtues embodied by the Prophet Muhammad.